codeadamca/codeadam-html/README.md

-# Vanilla HTML Verion of codeadam.ca
+# Vanilla HTML Version of codeadam.ca

 This repository stores the plain HTML version of codeadam.ca.
 The pages include samples of each different layout style using HTML, CSS, and w3.css.